DC Universe Online

 Pros: +In-depth character creation; +Recognizable heroes and villains; +Action oriented combat; +Countless customization options.+Relive Superhero Universe in Immersive setting written by authentic DC Comics Artists and Writers.

-Cons: -Controls take time to get used to. -Not enough costume customization. -Poorly organized interface. -Can feel grindy.
+Cons: -Controls take time to get used to. -Not enough costume customization. -Poorly organized interface. -Can feel grindy. -Free to play can feel very limited.

 DC Universe Online Overview